harmonydata/harmonydata.github.io/content/en/blog/extract-process-data.md

 Got questions?
 We hear you!
 Here are our answers to some common concerns surrounding data harmonisation, data extraction and data processing:

-### **What is the difference between data standardization and data harmonisation?**
+### **What is the difference between data standardisation and data harmonisation?**

-Data standardization is about converting data to a common format and making sure everything follows the same rules or standards, like changing dates to a single format (DD/MM/YYYY).
+Data standardisation is about converting data to a common format and making sure everything follows the same rules or standards, like changing dates to a single format (DD/MM/YYYY).
 On the other hand, data harmonisation takes this a step further by aligning different datasets, so that they can work together seamlessly.
 It's about making sure different pieces of data can "talk" to each other, even if they come from varied sources.
 We hope this answered your confusion about data standardisation vs harmonisation.

 ### **What is the difference between data harmonisation and MDM (Master Data Management)?**

 Data harmonisation is a process focused on making data from different sources compatible for analysis or use.
-MDM, however, is a broader strategy that ensures the entire organization uses consistent, accurate, and up-to-date master data.
+MDM, however, is a broader strategy that ensures the entire organisation uses consistent, accurate, and up-to-date master data.
 While data harmonisation is a task within the MDM framework, MDM encompasses a wider range of data governance, quality, and management practices.

 ### **How do you harmonise data from different sources?**

 Harmonising data involves several steps: identify the data to be harmonised, understand the format and structure of each source, and then apply transformations to align the data.
-Tools like mapping and matching are used to find common elements, and adjustments are made to resolve discrepancies in units, formats, or categorizations.
+Tools like mapping and matching are used to find common elements, and adjustments are made to resolve discrepancies in units, formats, or categorisations.
 The goal is to create a unified dataset that accurately represents information from all sources.

 ### **What is the difference between data harmonisation and integration?**